We are excited to be partnering with Merrell.

 We are very excited to be able to offer a unique trail racing event on the Beaver Valley Section of the Bruce Trail.
 The race is named the Falling Water Marathon after the Falling Water section of the Beaver Valley Bruce Trail that participants will get to enjoy.
 It's not a fast course and it will almost certainly be the most challenging marathon you will ever run but the views will be spectacular!

 This course is not meant for beginners.
 Although there are not any specific qualifying standards for this event, runners should definitely have experience running on trails.
+Every single year that we have hosted this event, we hear from A LOT of participants "that was harder than I expected!"
 The course is rocky, rooty, and very hilly.
 Your feet will probably get wet and aid stations will be further apart than many of our other events, due to the challenging terrain.
 Although it is a "marathon", it is not a Boston Qualifier and if that irritates you, this probably isn't the race for you!
 Seriously, this race is tough.
 There will be waterfalls, steep climbs, and incredible views.
 The scenery will make the challenge worth it!

 The cost for the full marathon is $100 and the half marathon is $90.